 STAY LOOSE!!
 Even if you do go up a hook size or two, be conscious of how tightly you pull your stitches.

-Use your pointiest hook!
+Use your pointiest hook.
 Pointy hooks work better with the waistcoat stitch, so use the pointiest hook you have in that size.
-I find that the Susan Bates hooks are nice and pointy, as well as Yarnology (the plastic ones like this), and the hooks from Turn of the Century Hooks are nice and pointy – and gorgeous!
+I find that the Susan Bates hooks are nice and pointy, as well as Yarnology (the plastic ones like this), and the wooden hooks from Turn of the Century Hooks are nice and pointy – not to mention gorgeous!